 Merchants’ Choice Payment Solutions (mcpscorp.com) is a merchant account provider headquartered in The Woodlands, Texas.
 Founded in 1989, the company partnered with Elite Merchant Solutions, an ISO of Chase Paymentech, in January 2013.
+In August 2017, the company was acquired by the Paysafe Group, a new venture from the people behind Optimal Payments.
+It is unclear at this time whether the MCPS brand will be absorbed into Paysafe once the acquisition is finalized.
 Merchants’ Choice Payment Solutions is a registered ISO/MSP of Woodforest National Bank in Houston, Texas, and of Wells Fargo Bank, N.A., in Walnut Creek, California.
 The company is located at 25231 Grogan’s Mill Rd Suite 600, The Woodlands, Texas 77380.
 Todd Linden is listed as the president and CEO of Merchants’ Choice Payment Solutions.

 Sales & Marketing